oracle/graal/docs/tools/insight/Insight-Manual.md

 }
 ```

-it is quite easy to change the behavior of the `plus` method.
-Following
+It is easy to change the behavior of the `plus` method.
-Insight script replaces the `+` operation with multiplication by using
+The following Insight script replaces the `+` operation with multiplication by using the `ctx.returnNow` functionality:
-the `ctx.returnNow` functionality.

 ```js
 insight.on('enter', function(ctx, frame) {